Hadith vs. Qur'anic Logic:

 revelation, wields binding authority, rendering nabi's personal

 actions non-legislative.
-God's guidance is more worthy of being
+God's guidance is more worthy

-God's guidance is explicitly structured as surah/ayat
+themselves.
+God's guidance for us is explicitly structured as surah/ayat

 and its truth maps to our reality unlike falsehood.